Handling Forms

 Quite often you will find yourself unable to replicate some validation rules on the client-side due to natural limitations.
 For example, unique

-email validation is complex to implement on the client-side, which the ability to set errors manually can be useful.
+email validation is complex to implement on the client side.
+So the ability to set errors manually can be useful.

 You can set messages for fields by using either setFieldError

-which sets an error message for one field at a time, and the setErrors
+which sets an error message for one field at a time, or by using the setErrors

 function which allows you to set error messages for multiple fields at once.